ritikbanger/Hacktoberfest2022-DSA/README.md

 ### Step - 3:

 Find good projects worth contributing on the GitHub page.
-You can type `label:hactoberfest is:issue is:open`
+You can type `label:hacktoberfest is:issue is:open`

 You can add a language label of your choice to filter open issues.
 If you are a beginner and can’t find good issues then there’s tag `label:good first issue` which filters out issues for beginners who want to contribute.